Steve Marschner, email@example.com

 Grading and late assignments

+Homework assignments are due at the start of class on the due date (normally Friday), and are accepted with a late penalty until the start of the next class (normally Monday).
 Programming assignments are due at 11:59 pm on the due date (normally Tuesday) and are accepted with a late penalty until 11:59 pm two days after the due date (normally Thursday).
-Programs are accepted late as follows:
+The implications of handing in late for either kind of assignment are as follows:

 - Hand in by late deadline: 10% off score (about 1 letter grade)